lolsheeplol/jFuzzyDate/Testing.md

 ## The SUT (as used in the testing process).

 Can be located in the src/test/java/net/sf/jfuzzydate directory.
+Faults that we discovered can be found in "faults.txt".

 ## Step-by-step instructions on how to run the tests